EleutherAI/tyche/README.md

 This installs two packages: `tyche` and `palamedes`.

+`tyche` uses binary search to find the edge of a basin, the Huang et al volume estimator to estimate volume, custom Gaussian integral code to maintain precision for very high-dimensional integrals, and a preconditioner matrix to improve sample efficiency by alleviating "Jensen bias".
+It is fast but can lead to dramatic underestimates of basin size.

-`palamedes` is a new project that uses SGLD to achieve a better measurement of basin volume.
+`palamedes` (WIP) is a new project that uses SGLD and thermodynamic integration to achieve a measurement of basin volume.
+It is slower than `tyche` but (once it's done) will give much more precise basin size measurements.

+The remaining documentation is `tyche`-specific.

 ## Usage (HuggingFace models)